TobikoData/sqlmesh/docs/concepts/tests.md

 ### Inline Data

 Both inputs and outputs can be formatted as CSV.
-You can provide the CSV data within the YAML under the `rows:` key:
+You can provide the CSV data inline under the `rows:` key:

 ```yaml linenums="1"
 test_example_full_model: